crsmith01/updated-portfolio-2/README.md

 # Updated Portfolio

 As I progress through the program and create more applications (projects and homework assignments), I will be updating my portfolio to build toward becoming employer-competitive.
 This is an update following the completion of project 2.
+*Note: I realize the block vs. inline spacing is a bit wonky at the moment.
+I'll end up making it different once updating with React soon.

 ## My Portfolio Links